Bolivia's Movement for Socialism wins presidential election

 The Assembly is not only symbolic of a refounding of the country, with the Indigenous majority finally in government, but it promises to take some fundamental measures to change the economy as well as the structure of the state.
 Since my visit, the often-racist opposition has done everything possible to block these changes.
 From thugs to procedural wrangling to referenda on autonomy for the regions, the Right in Bolivia, supported by the United States, has thrown every roadblock short of a coup into the path of the peaceful revolution begun with Evo's election.
 At the time of this writing, they have not yet succeeded."

 Of course, since publishing this book, there has now been a coup and the Bolivian people have mobilized in the way they have always mobilized, standing up to a vicious racist right wing, standing up to the United States.
-They have stood up to the Organization of American States (OAS), which is a tool of the US imperialism, and even to Canada which shamefully supported the right-wing coup.
+They have stood up to the Organization of American States (OAS), which is a tool of the U.S. imperialism, and even to Canada which shamefully supported the right-wing coup.
 And yesterday, the MAS won a majority in the election the Bolivian people fought to have.

 Transforming Power: